-First: Follow the first three steps for Disclosing and Documenting a Disability.
+To start: Follow the first three steps for Disclosing and Documenting a Disability.

-Early in the semester: In each meeting with your professors, go over the accommodations you intend to use for that class.
-Together, you'll complete and sign your Confirmation of Accommodations Discussion Form.
-Here are some tips for discussing accommodations with professors.
+Soon thereafter: Meet with each of your professors, to go over the accommodations you intend to use for that class.
+Together, you'll complete and sign your Accommodations Implementation Plan (aka "Blue Form").

-Any time: If you ever have questions or concerns about your accommodations, speak up!
+Anytime: If you ever have questions or concerns about your accommodations, speak up!
 Dickinson professors are known to be accommodating, and Disability Services is here to support you and your accommodation needs.